Schools

 We work closely with school teachers and trainee teachers to bring contemporary art into the curriculum via the exhibitions at Kunsthalle Wien.
 We provide regular information sessions for teachers to gain insights on our current and upcoming programmes.
 Through these we can introduce you to our work and educational programmes and guide you through the exhibitions.
 Sign up for the teacher’s newsletter.

-Possible Workshops
+Workshops Offerings

 Duration: 120 minutes